 They say that Munich Biergarten Hirschgarten is the largest not only in the city but in the world.
 Nestled just south of Schloss Nymphenburg and surrounded by the Hirschgarten Park, the Biergarten and restaurant is simply an oasis.
 While it can get touristy, more often than not it is local flocking to this restaurant and watering hole.

 Königlicher Hirschgarten is comprised of a restaurant, both indoors and out, and an outdoor Biergarten.
 The menu at the restaurant is large with many options to choose from.
 The dishes are always guaranteed to be tasty.

-If you’re looking for something lighter or brought your own food, stalls operate self service for the Biergarten.
+If you’re looking for something lighter or bring your own food, stalls operate self-service for the Biergarten.
 There you can order drinks, food or sweets.

 Be sure to check out the fenced area near the Steckerlfisch stand.
 There you will find a small herd of deer.
 Also take a walk through the thoroughly urban park before you go, too.
 There are built-in ping pong tables and even a small skate park.

 Restaurant am Chinesischen Turm